facebook/react-native/docs/GettingStarted.md

 <block class='windows android' />

-You will need Node.js, the React Native command line tools, and Android Studio.
+You will need Node.js, the React Native command line interface, and Android Studio.

 ### Node